Leiser619/PokemonSite/README.md

 -Simple backend added
 -Star
 ## Setup
-You have to run docker on your pc i had a problem on windows but if you  on linux everything works.
-To start docker type  $service docker start
-Then go to main backend folder and run $docker-compose up -d
+You have to start both, backend and frontend manually.
+Then go to [localhost:3000 ](http://localhost:3000/) and find basic informations about pokemons

 ## Usage
 ...